 We believe it is important to make a clear statement of its position in these areas to assist the researchers it funds and the people they work with.
-This is particularly important as various international guidelines address these issues but sometimes differ in their recommendations and conclusions; there is no one set of guidelines that the Trust feels deals with these issues in a way that is consistent with its own approach.
+This is particularly important as various international guidelines address these issues but sometimes differ in their recommendations and conclusions; there is no one set of guidelines that Wellcome feels deals with these issues in a way that is consistent with its own approach.

 In these guidance notes, we use the World Bank definitions of LMICs, which are based on gross national income per capita.
 See a list of low- and middle-income countries, as defined by the Organisation for Economic Co-operation and Development (OECD).

 These guidance notes do not form part of our grant conditions, but are intended to inform and guide applicants who are applying for Wellcome funding to support research involving people living in low- and middle-income countries.
 Such applicants are advised to demonstrate within their grant applications that they have taken these guidance notes into consideration in developing their research proposal, by referencing them where relevant.

 Investigators conducting Wellcome-funded research involving people living in LMICs must demonstrate that their research is responsive to the healthcare needs or priorities within that country.
 Examples include research that addresses diseases that are prominent in low and middle income countries, such as malaria, tuberculosis and HIV/AIDS.

 The outcomes of such research should be likely to lead to relevant and sustainable health benefits to people in those areas where the research is undertaken.